-BCAAs have been shown to improve the balance of two important hormones post-exercise:
+BCAAs have also been shown to improve your body’s balance of testosterone and cortisol post-exercise.

-Testosterone: Although testosterone is typically associated with males, both women and men produce testosterone necessary for the growth and repair of tissues.
-Higher levels of testosterone lead to solid lean muscle building.
+Although testosterone is typically associated with males, both women and men produce testosterone necessary for the growth and repair of tissues.
+Higher levels of testosterone help to facilitate lean muscle building.

-Intense exercise repeated over a period of time Puts tremendous stress on the system.
+Intense exercise repeated over a period of time can put a tremendous amount of stress on the body.
 This can depress testosterone levels in some athletes.
-In fact, it is something we see in our clinic in athletes after a long season.
+In fact, it is something we see in our clinic in many athletes following a long workout season.

 14. Glycogen Metabolism

-BCAAs play a role glycogen metabolism.
+BCAAs play a role in glycogen metabolism.
 Glycogen is the storage molecule of glucose.
-The body can only store glycogen in the muscle, liver and blood stream.
+The body can only store glycogen in the muscle, liver, and bloodstream.
 Thus, the amount that can be stored is very limited.

 BCAAs can affect available glucose levels via: